 - The Committee shall review the effect of regulatory and accounting initiatives, as well as off-balance-sheet structures, on the financial statements of the Company.

-The Committee shall be guided by the premise that the independent auditors are ultimately accountable, and shall report directly, to the Committee.
+The Committee shall be guided by the premise that the independent auditor is ultimately accountable, and shall report directly, to the Committee.
 The Committee is directly responsible for appointing, overseeing and evaluating, compensating and, where appropriate, replacing the independent auditor.
+The Committee will oversee the resolution of disagreements between the independent auditor and management if they arise.

 - The Committee shall review with the independent auditor any audit problems or difficulties and management’s response.